-- 27.1 Prior to committing the Association to any new projects or activities a full options appraisal and financial assessment shall be carried out and reported to the Management Committee for consideration and approval. - 27.2 In the event that the new project or activity results in a net financial cost to the Association then the overall impact on the Association's long-term financial projections requires to be considered and reported on as part of the overall assessment report. - 27.3 External specialist and legal advice shall be taken where appropriate.
+27.1 Prior to committing the Association to any new projects or activities, a full options appraisal and financial assessment shall be carried out and reported to the MC for consideration and approval.

+- 27.2 In the event that the new project or activity results in a net financial cost to the Association then the overall impact on the Association's long-term financial projections requires be considering and reporting on as part of the overall assessment report. - 27.3 External specialist and legal advice shall be taken where appropriate.